-They will also love the fact that, even despite featuring a ceramic case, this new timekeeper doesn’t command a prohibitively high price.
-Yes, its official minimum retail price of almost $5000 will probably prevent most potential customers from an impulse purchase, but it still looks reasonable enough for those who can afford parting with this sort of cash.
+They will also love the fact that even despite featuring a ceramic case, this new timekeeper doesn’t command a prohibitively high price.
+Yes, its official minimum retail price of almost $5000 will probably prevent most potential customers from an impulse purchase, but it still looks reasonable enough for those who can afford to part with this sort of cash.

 Perhaps, the only thing I personally can complain about is an apparent lack of a perforated leather strap available with this new collection.

 The black ceramic body of this new Fastrider looks deliberately massive.

 With a diameter of just 42 millimeters and a set of relatively short integrated lugs, the piece will probably fit well an average wrist.
 However, you should take into account that it is also quite thick, which may make wearing it with a tight-cuffed shirt a bit problematic.

 Its water resistance rating of 150 meters doesn’t look particularly impressive, but you can still find comfort in the fact that you can wear it in a shower and even take it for an occasional swim without the risk of destroying the gadget.